MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cloud-flow-integration.md

 ## Prerequisites

 To integrate with Power Pages, a Power Automate license is required.
-It is recommended to use [Power Automate Process](/power-platform/admin/power-automate-licensing/types?tabs=power-automate-premium%2Cpower-automate-process%2Cconnector-types#power-automate-process) license in the production instance.
+It's recommended to use a [Power Automate Process](/power-platform/admin/power-automate-licensing/types?tabs=power-automate-premium%2Cpower-automate-process%2Cconnector-types#power-automate-process) license in the production instance.

 ## Steps to integrate cloud flow